 Name Type Definition exclude_tables string Specifies a comma-separated list of tables to exclude.
-Each is either an exact match, or a regular expression of the form /regexp/ include-views table names only Boolean Boolean Includes views in the output Only displays table names that match tables string Specifies a comma-separated list of tables for which we should gather information.
+Each is either an exact match, or a regular expression of the form /regexp/ include-views table_names_only tables Boolean Boolean string Includes views in the output Only displays table names that match Specifies a comma-separated list of tables for which we should gather information.
 Each is either an exact match, or a regular expression of the form /regexp/